Technology for Personal Injury Lawyers

 Trial attorneys have new tools that make their jobs much easier and also less expensive.
 Trial exhibits can now be made at a very low cost and produced in discovery almost instantaneously.

-Getting documents into the Trial Pad app is also seamless through integration with dropbox built into the application.
+Getting documents into the Trial Pad app is also seamless through integration with dropbox and other cloud services built into the application.

-Other technology tools have improved both personal injury and other law practice areas and some highlights for those include digital dictation from such programs as Dragon Dictate, Evernote for keeping of important information and many different “cloud” practice management options for keeping track of matters and clients.
+Other technology tools have improved both personal injury and other law practice areas and some highlights for those include digital dictation from such programs as Dragon Dictate, Evernote for keeping of important information, and many different “cloud” practice management options for keeping track of matters and clients.
+Unfortunately, for some Mac attorneys, Dragon Dictate is no longer supported for Macs.

 Billing applications for those attorneys who bill have been outstanding at reducing the time necessary to produce an accurate and attractive bill and also keep track of the time for the firm and individual attorneys and staff.
 Online billing reduces the costs and accuracy of this is probably probable and administrative function.